Prahlad-Shukla/01_SQLretail_sales_analysis/README.md

 FROM retail_sales;
 --155
 ```
-###-- Data Analysis & Business Key Problems & Answers
+## Data Analysis & Business Key Problems & Answers

--- My Analysis & Findings
-##-- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05
+###Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05
 ```
 SELECT * FROM retail_sales
 WHERE sale_date='2022-11-05';
 ```
-##-- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
+###Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
 ```
 SELECT * FROM retail_sales
 WHERE category='Clothing'